 Your Desjardins advisor can help you choose the mortgage that best suits your needs.
 They'll act in your best interests and guide and advise you throughout the entire home purchasing process.

-Step-by-step breakdown of the home buying process:
+Step-by-step breakdown of the home

 Budget 4

 Choosing a home 11

-Purchase offers 14
+Agreements of sale .14

-Mortgage financing and insurance 17
+Mortgage financing and insurance .
+17

-Deed of sale 21
+Deed of sale .
+21

 This guide provides a number of useful tools: